chinnawant/DLP-scirpt-e2e-drawdown/README.md

 - **utils.js** - Contains utility functions used by all scripts
 - **ktb-drawdown.js** - Node.js version of the KTB drawdown script
 - **vb-drawdown.js** - Node.js version of the VB drawdown script
+- **ktb-create-account.js** - Node.js script to create a new KTB LOC account
+- **vb-create-account.js** - Node.js script to create a new VB LOC account
+- **ktb-delete-account.js** - Node.js script to delete KTB account records from databases
+- **vb-delete-account.js** - Node.js script to delete VB account records from databases
 - **clear-error-log.js** - Node.js version of the error log management script
 - **validate-config.js** - Node.js script to validate the config.json file